fearlessgeekmedia/xbpsman/README.md

 * gum (can be installed with the installer for xbpsman)
 * go (only if you decide to install gum from the go repositories, which tends to be more up to date)
+* tput (Installer does not currently check for this, but it's included with most Linux distributions.
+It's in your repository if it's not included)

 ## Installation